 At Natural Bridges State Beach, gorgeous sandy shores and creature-filled tidepools lure beachgoers while a lush eucalyptus grove draws thousands of migrating Monarch butterflies each fall and winter.
 Leading to and from Natural Bridges is stunning West Cliff Drive, a multi-use, waterfront trail that teems with joggers, cyclists, and pedestrians basking in the glory of the Monterey Bay.
 Go at sundown for the real show!
 The historic dairy grounds of Wilder Ranch State Park features miles of singletrack trails for mountain bikers as well as the outrageously scenic Old Cove Landing Trail which ambles along dramatic coastal bluffs.
 The beautiful Natural Bridges Farm invites visitors to wander its bloom-filled grounds and fill a basket with fresh veggies, fruits, and flowers plucked directly from the soil.

 Much of Westside’s shops can be found in the always-hopping Swift Street Courtyard.
-A pair of boutiques from Cameron Marks features stylish women’s wear, modern jewelry, and an irresistible collection of chic home decor.
+Cameron Marks features stylish women’s wear, modern jewelry, and an irresistible collection of chic home decor.
 On Saturday mornings, the Westside Farmers Market transforms a parking lot into a bustling plaza with vibrant local fruits and veggies.
 After your tote is full, linger over destination-worthy brunch dishes such as egg-topped carnitas from Burn Hot Sauce and roasted cauliflower and queso breakfast tacos at Gordo Gustavo’s.

 At Venus Spirits, you can sample locally made, small-batch organic spirits, or grab a seat and relax with a seasonal cocktail and some tasty bites.
 If beer’s your thing, don’t miss the hazy, New England style IPAs and light-strung patio at Humble Sea, or the buzzing organic beer garden featuring seven flagship ales, seasonal ales, organic sodas and a full food menu at Santa Cruz Mountain Brewing.